spicedacademy/bash_tutorial/README.rst

 ---------------------------

 The **first character** is hidden in a file somewhere in the ``exercise1/`` directory tree.
-Use the commands
+Use the command

 .. code:: bash

     cd <directory_name>

-(do not type the pointy brackets, just insert the directory name) and
+to move from one directory to the next. (do not type the pointy brackets, just insert the directory name after the ``cd`` command.)

+Once you've changed to a new directory, you can use

 .. code:: bash

     ls

-to move from one directory to the next.
+list the directory's contents.
 Look through subdirectories until you find one with the name ``solution_1.1`` and list its contents.
 If you went to a wrong directory, you can go back one level by typing: